Extrasensory perception

-Second sight is a form of extrasensory perception, whereby a person perceives information, in the form of a vision, about future events before they happen (precognition), or about things or events at remote locations (remote viewing).
+Second sight is an alleged form of extrasensory perception, whereby a person perceives information, in the form of a vision, about future events before they happen (precognition), or about things or events at remote locations (remote viewing).
 There is no evidence that second sight exists.
 Reports of second sight are known only from anecdotes.
 Second sight and ESP are classified as pseudosciences.

 History

 In the 1930s, at Duke University in North Carolina, J. B. Rhine and his wife Louisa E. Rhine conducted an investigation into extrasensory perception.
 While Louisa Rhine concentrated on collecting accounts of spontaneous cases, J. B. Rhine worked largely in the laboratory, carefully defining terms such as ESP and psi and designing experiments to test them.
-A simple set of cards was developed, originally called Zener cards – now called ESP cards.
+A simple set of black and white cards was developed, originally called Zener cards – now called ESP cards.
 They bear the symbols circle, square, wavy lines, cross, and star.
 There are five of each type of card in a pack of 25.

 In a telepathy experiment, the "sender" looks at a series of cards while the "receiver" guesses the symbols.
 To try to observe clairvoyance, the pack of cards is hidden from everyone while the receiver guesses.
 To try to observe precognition, the order of the cards is determined after the guesses are made.
 Later he used dice to test for psychokinesis.

 The parapsychology experiments at Duke evoked criticism from academics and others who challenged the concepts and evidence of ESP.
 A number of psychological departments attempted, unsuccessfully, to repeat Rhine's experiments.
 W. S. Cox (1936) from Princeton University with 132 subjects produced 25,064 trials in a playing card ESP experiment.
 Cox concluded "There is no evidence of extrasensory perception either in the 'average man' or of the group investigated or in any particular individual of that group.
 The discrepancy between these results and those obtained by Rhine is due either to uncontrollable factors in experimental procedure or to the difference in the subjects."
 Four other psychological departments failed to replicate Rhine's results.